Judy Finnigan: Loose Women

 On 13 October 2014, it was announced that Finnigan had joined ITV chat show Loose Women as a regular panellist.

 On her first day, 13 October 2014, Finnigan was criticised when the panel discussed footballer Ched Evans, who was convicted of rape in 2012 before being acquitted in 2016 after two witnesses, who were offered a £50,000 reward for testimony leading to an acquittal, testified to having consensual sex with Evans' alleged victim around the time of the alleged rape.
 Finnigan stated that Evans should be able to return to his club as the victim was drunk and the alleged rape was "unpleasant" but "not violent".

 Finnigan stated later in the day: "I apologise unreservedly for any offence that I may have caused as a result of the wording I used."
 She continued to make intermittent appearances on the programme, her final appearance on the series being in 2015.
 Evans was acquitted of any wrongdoing in October 2016.

 Other work

 Finnigan presented a series of video-only specials, looking at a particular character of Coronation Street and were released in 1995 to mark the soap's 35th anniversary.

 Finnigan, and her husband, Richard Madeley, were the subjects of This Is Your Life in 1997 when they were surprised by Michael Aspel live on air while broadcasting This Morning.

 In 1998, Finnigan presented the ITV Watchdog style show We Can Work It Out in its first series before Caron Keating took over.

 Madeley and Finnigan co-wrote their autobiography, Richard and Judy: The Autobiography, published in 2002 by Hodder & Stoughton.
 In 2012, her novel, Eloise, was published and became a Sunday Times best seller.
-A second novel, I Do Not Sleep, followed in 2015.
+A second novel, I Do Not Sleep, followed in 2015 and a further novel, Roseland, in 2023.